How to Choose a GLP-1 Telehealth Provider in 2026 (Honest Guide)

 6. Are They Licensed in Your State?

 Telehealth providers must comply with each state’s medical licensing laws.
 Verify that the provider’s physicians are licensed to prescribe in your state.
-Most reputable national platforms are licensed in all 50 states, but it is worth confirming before you pay.
+CoraDoc™ operates in all 50 states.
+Confirm availability before paying.

-GLP-1 programs are a meaningful monthly expense.
-Look for providers who accept HSA and FSA cards (compounded GLP-1 medications may qualify as medical expenses), as well as buy-now-pay-later options like Affirm, Klarna, or Afterpay if you prefer to spread payments.
+GLP-1 programs are a meaningful expense.
+Look for providers who accept HSA and FSA cards (compounded GLP-1 medications may qualify as medical expenses), as well as Affirm, Klarna, or Afterpay.
+CoraDoc™ accepts all of these with no subscription billing.

 Red Flags to Watch For

-• Overseas shipping — compounded medications for U.S. patients should ship from U.S.-registered pharmacies.
+• Overseas shipping — compounded medications for U.S. patients should ship from U.S.-licensed pharmacies

 Comparing the Top GLP-1 Telehealth Providers in 2026